FusionAuth/fusionauth-site/site/_posts/2022-09-19-announcing-fusionauth-1-40.md

 If you are using MySQL or plan to use MySQL as the database for your FusionAuth installation, you will need to manually download the JDBC connector and place it in the correct location.
 Doing so will allow FusionAuth to connect to a MySQL database.

-If you are using PostgreSQL, this change will not affect you.
+If you are using PostgreSQL, this change does not affect you.

 See [the installation guide](/docs/v1/tech/installation-guide/database#install-mysql-connector) for additional information and instructions.

 We apologize in advance for any inconvenience this causes you.
-Unfortunately, the Oracle GPL licensing model makes it difficult for FusionAuth to easily deliver this capability.
+Unfortunately, the Oracle GPL licensing makes it difficult for FusionAuth to easily deliver the JDBC driver, requiring this activity on your part.

 ## Upgrade at will